 This list isn't comprehensive.
 If you know of another great resource, please feel free to post it in the comments.

 Let's chat more about stretching.
 It's crucial to do this after performing any physical activity, even walking.
-I personally need to stretch more on my rest days.
+I personally need to stretch more.
 Stretching helps relieve tension and is actually a crucial relaxation technique to adjust your breathing before you perform.
 You can literally do it anywhere with zero equipment.
 Even if you only stretched for thirty minutes a day to implement this habit, you'll be doing your body a favor.

 It's obvious that our bodies were made to move.
 Imagine that your body is a car.
 If you left that car in the yard and didn't crank it or drive it for years, what would happen?
 It would stop moving!
 It was made to move and needs to move to keep moving.